 Delight a foodie friend with these delicate lavender cookies.
 We made cookie sandwiches for easy packing, but you also can spoon the sweet sugar frosting on top.
 To wrap the cookies, stack them in a paper-lined roll of corrugated cardboard.
 Place a round of cork at each end and tightly tie the tube with ribbon.

 Great for a post holiday breakfast, this wholesome cinnamon roll recipe features moist potato dough, a spiced cherry-and-pecan filling, and a decadent cream cheese icing.
 Bake the twist in a disposable foil pan, then add the lid and color to your gift with a wide, festive ribbon.

-Pistachios lend seasonal green color to this nut mix, but you could easily sub almonds or cashews.
+Pistachios lend seasonal green color to this nut mix, but you could easily sub in almonds or cashews.
 To package, layer two muffin liners to make a sturdy container and add your favorite nut mix.
-Punch circles out of cardstock.
-Fold down the flaps of the liners to cover the mix, and use a dab of hot glue to seal with a cardstock circle.
+Punch circles from cardstock.
+Fold down the flaps of the liners to cover the mix, then use a dab of hot glue to seal with a cardstock circle.